alexhsamuel/ora/docs/c++.md

 auto date = 1973/DEC/3;
 ```

 Special three-letter month constants must be used (`JAN`, `FEB`, ...), and leading zeros are not allowed for the year and day.
-Such literals are `constexpr` and may be used as compile-time constants.

 ### Date accessors